 The following are additional facilities and support programs designed to cover childcare needs that are not available at nursery schools and kindergartens.
 Details of available facilities and services may vary according to each city, so contact the municipal office in the ward (or city, town or village) where you reside for more information.

-Home childcare service (hoiku mama)Home childcare service is a daycare service provided by childcare givers accredited by the local government at their home.
-Eligible children are under three years of age whose parents are both working or are sick and cannot take care of them.
+Home-like Childcarers is a daycare service provided by childcare givers accredited by the local government at their home.
+Eligible children are children of younger than elementary school age whose parents are both working or are sick and cannot take care of them.
 Application procedures and fees may vary according to each city.